dynatrace-oss/unguard/microblog-service/README.md

 # microblog-service

-Contains a RESTful web-service that exposes funcitonality to login/register, view/create posts and follow other users.
+Contains a RESTful web-service that exposes functionality to login/register, view/create posts and follow other users.

 ## Building with gradle